stephaniecrocker91/instantes/README.md

 - Users cannot access this feature without logging in!
 - Users cannot delete any post that does not belong to them!
 - No warning is displayed before deleting the post.
 I would lie to add a step prior to this: "Are you sure you wish to delete this post?"

 * * *

+SEARCH FEATURE

+* * *

+- When clicking on Search Input field (which is displayed in Home, Feed, Liked, Bookmarks), the user is able to search using a keyword.
+The keyword looks at the title and content of the posts and correctly displays the matching posts below.
+- It will only search from the posts rendered in that particular page.
+So  - for example, if we serach for Stephie's posts in our Feed, but we dont follow stephie... we will not see these posts.
+- The search feature waits a couple of seconds before retrieving the matching posts - so as to not do multiple requests.
+- If no matches are found - the No results are displayed.

+* * *